 Figure 5Full-size Image(152 Kb)

-Sonar mapping of the California State Waters is currently underway.
+Sonar mapping of the California State Waters has been completed for the California mainland and is partially complete around California's offshore islands.
 Please check the Progress page for the latest information.

 State-of-the-art multibeam and bathymetric sidescan sonar systems are collecting high-resolution bathymetry and acoustic backscatter data.
-These data are the foundation on which most of the ground-truthing and interpreted products are based.
+These data are the foundation on which most of the groundtruthing and derivative products are based.

-Bathymetry data (Figure 2, Figure 3 ) display the shape of the sea floor including rough terrain (possibly rock outcrops), smooth terrain (possibly sedimented), canyons, and anthropogenic features.
-Acoustic backscatter data (Figure 4 ) show the intensity of the acoustic pulse off the sea floor and back to the ship.
-Brighter tones, indicate a strong intensity (possibly harder seafloor), while darker one indicate a weaker intensity (possibly softer seafloor).
+Bathymetry data (Figure 2, Figure 3) display the shape of the seafloor including rough terrain (possibly rock outcrops), smooth terrain (possibly sedimented), canyons, and anthropogenic features.
+Acoustic backscatter data (Figure 4) show the intensity of the acoustic pulse off the seafloor and back to the ship.
+Brighter tones indicate a strong intensity (possibly harder seafloor), while darker ones indicate a weaker intensity (possibly softer seafloor).
 Many seafloor physical parameters influence backscatter intensity but these data are helpful in determining the distribution of seafloor geology (i.e. rock, sand, mud).

 Figure 6Full-size Image(248 Kb)